tokay-lang/tokay-docs/src.old/03-language/01-basics.md

 hash = "# this is a string"  # assign "# this is a string" to hash.
 ```

-Proving a shebang is also possible in case a Tokay source file shall be directly executable.
+Providing a shebang is also possible in case a Tokay source file shall be directly executable.

 ```tokay
 #!/bin/tokay